 Readings: (1st: Hab 1, 2-3.
 2, 2-4; Ps: 94, 1-2.
 6-9; 2nd: 2Tim 1, 6-8.
 13-14; Gos: Lk 17, 5-19)

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
-He is currently working at the Sanctuario del Espiritu Sancto, in Dorado, San Juan Puerto Rico, of the Spiritan International Group of Puerto Rico – Republica Dominicana.
-For more details and comments contact him on: firstname.lastname@example.org, email@example.com.
+He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
+He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Diocesis of Fajardo-Humacao, Puerto Rico.
+For more details and comments contact him on: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.

-Peace be with you all!!
+Peace be with you all!